mbinnun/MBXUB/README.md

 5. After the squashfs file has been generated, open the MBXUB ISO file with "isomaster" (or winISO if you're using windows).
 On the /casper directory, replace the original filesystem.squashfs file with the newly generated one and save the ISO.
 6. There you go, you should now have a new ISO file with a live system that behaves exacly as the modified installed system does.

-# MBXUB is coming in four "flavors"
+# MBXUB is coming in file "flavors"

 <b>MBXUB Basic</b><br>
 Useful as a rescue CD/USB and also good for starting a fresh remaster project.<br>